 Terms

 The Requirements are developed using terms and acronyms that have specific meanings, as listed in the first appendix.
-Important: of specific note are the terms Software as a Service (SaaS) which covers rented services, and Software as a Product (SaaP) which covers purchased solutions, whether they Off the Shelf (OTS), non-custom, licensed, software, or custom developed extensions to platform systems, or whole custom systems developed from custom [system] code.
+Important: of specific note are the terms Software as a Service (SaaS) which covers rented services, and Software as a Product (SaaP) which covers purchased solutions, whether they are Off the Shelf (OTS), non-custom, licensed, software, or custom developed extensions to platform systems, or whole custom systems developed from custom [system] code.

 In all cases, solutions are delivered with custom supporting code.
 Supporting code may be in the migration tools, pipelines to implement one or more forms of automation, depending on software type (e.g.: compilation, packaging, deployment, configuration, integration, provisioning, dynamic testing, etc.), custom integration solutions, supporting static websites to host information resources required by law (e.g.: privacy statements, copyright statements, etc.), or any other custom automation deliverables.

-Custom supporting code must have defined qualities (operable, maintainable, secure, etc.) to be valuable long term assets as opposed to quickly becoming liabilities.
+Custom supporting code must have defined qualities (operable, maintainable, secure, etc.) to be valuable long-term assets as opposed to quickly becoming liabilities.

 Universality